tobeva/tobeva.com/content/articles/brain-compatible-code/index.md

 too complicated to understand.
 Some people conclude the problem is Object Oriented Programming itself.
-This is not a crazy idea, there are [other ways](/resources/technical/programming/functional/) to program, and they do have advantages, but I can attest first hand that most of the flaws attributed to Object Oriented Programming stem from having done it poorly, and boy is it easy to do poorly.
+This is not a crazy idea, there are [other ways](/resources/technical/programming/functional/) to program, and they do have advantages, but in my experience most of the flaws attributed to Object Oriented Programming stem from having done it poorly, and boy is it easy to do poorly.

 {{< imgproc complex Resize "350x">}}
 Complexity grows without bound.